bunnyshell/templates/.bunnyshell/templates/express-angular-postgres/README.md

 Using the SSH config file, you can now configure your IDE to connect remotely to the container, via SSH.
 🚀 [See how to configure VS Code for Remote Development via SSH](https://documentation.bunnyshell.com/docs/remote-development-configure-vs-code-connection)

-Please note that using the Terminal from the IDE, **you must start the application** manually, as you may needed to start the application in a number of ways, eg. with or without debugging.
+Please note that using the Terminal from the IDE, **you must start the application** manually, as you may need to start the application in a number of ways, eg. with or without debugging.

 ```
 /usr/src/app/backend # npm run start:dev